VirgilSecurity/virgil-messenger-qt/README.md

 To compile Demo for Virgil IoTKIT the following components are required:
 - C99 for Virgil IoTKIT.
 - C++14 for this demo.
-- CMake v3.11 or higher, for project building
+- CMake v3.11 or higher for project building
 - GCC or another toolchain for C/C++ compile
 - Qt for QML usage.